July 6, Reading 2 – Isaiah 17, 18

 SJA Notes

-* Dear Lord God, please help us today to hear what You have to say to us.
+* Dear Lord God, please help us to look to You today, our Maker, the Holy One of Israel.

 “For you have forgotten the God of your salvation and have not remembered the Rock of your refuge;”